-New students who have been admitted for the following fall term will receive their award letters beginning in mid-March.
+New students who have been admitted for the following fall term will receive their award letters beginning in mid-February.
 Students who have been admitted to programs with a rolling admissions deadline will receive their award letters on a rolling basis.
 Continuing students will begin receiving aid information toward the end of the spring semester.
-You do not need to file a FASFA for scholarships.

-Scholarship decisions are made on a yearly basis, so the receipt of a scholarship during one academic year does not guarantee that you will receive it for the next academic year.
-Unless you are told from the initial receipt of your scholarship that it is a multi-year award, you should not assume that you will receive it again.
+Scholarship decisions are made on a yearly basis, so being granted a scholarship in one academic year does not guarantee that you will receive it for the next academic year.
+Unless you have been informed from the initial receipt of your scholarship that it is a multi-year award, you should not assume that you will receive it again.

 You can notify our office that you are receiving an outside scholarship.
 The check itself should be sent to the Office of the Bursar.

 In this situation, you should send an e-mail to firstname.lastname@example.org to discuss your options.
 You likely will already have a completed scholarship application on record, but you may be required to submit additional documentation to our office to be reconsidered.
 Note that, however, a reconsideration does not guarantee an award made.